Tool/Solver to find words in the Hangman game, a word game where the goal is to find a word by guessing which letters make it up.

 Example: In this variant, if the word has 2 letters E, the player will have to propose twice the letter E to reveal both of them.

 dCode retains ownership of the "Hangman Game Solver" source code.
-Any algorithm for the "Hangman Game Solver" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Hangman Game Solver" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Hangman Game Solver" or any other element are not public (except explicit open source licence like Creative Commons).
+Any algorithm for the "Hangman Game Solver" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Hangman Game Solver" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Hangman Game Solver" or any other element are not public (except explicit open source licence).
 Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.

 Reminder: dCode is an educational and teaching resource, accessible online for free and for everyone.